christiaan-g/sANNIC_workflow/README.md

 #### 2a) Apply problematic taxa (optional)

-Allows for taxa that are difficult to identify to be collapsed to a higher (or lower) taxonomic rank.
+Allows for taxa that are difficult to identify to be collapsed to a higher taxonomic rank.
 Requires a list of problematic taxa as an input, including the taxonomic name they will be collapsed to (as it appears in iNaturalist) and the rank of that taxon (e.g. name: Avena; rank: genus).
 It also allows for the flexible manual specification of taxa to be collapsed based in their taxon_id specified in iNaturalist (this can be useful for subgeneric groups or other non-standard groupings not accounted for in iNaturalist).

 #### 2b) Standardise names